 The Common Stock began trading on the Nasdaq SmallCap Market on September 13, 1994 under the symbol 'CDRD' and traded there until October 24, 1997, when it began trading on the Nasdaq National Market.
-The following table sets forth the high and low prices for the Common Stock, as reported by the Nasdaq SmallCap Market for the periods indicated below.
+The following table sets forth the high and low prices for the Common Stock, as reported by the Nasdaq SmallCap Market or Nasdaq National Market, as applicable for the periods indicated below.
 The prices set forth below reflect interdealer quotations, without retail markups, markdowns, fees or commissions and do not necessarily reflect actual transactions.